magentanova/intro-to-apis/README.md

 ##Objectives

-  * Read and explore the documentation of APIs
+  - Read and explore the documentation of APIs
-  * Effectively implement the promise pattern
+  - Effectively implement Promise/Deferred objects
-  * Format retrieved data into HTML
+  - Format retrieved data into HTML

 ##Instructions